 Keewaydin Island is surrounded by beautiful crystal white beaches, and the water is so warm and soothing, that all your cares and worries literally float out of your head with each passing wave, being left onshore for the remainder of the day.
 (When I left, I chose to leave my cares and worries there).

 One side of Keewaydin Island is barren, with only a handful of people who also share the same dream of tropical nature and solitude; while the other side of the island has more of a party feel to it, with food and cocktail boats floating alongside the shore.
-People picnic, socialize, and dance to Latin music.
+People picnic, socialize and dance to Latin music.
 You can start your morning off on a secluded desert beach, and then end the day dancing in the surf!

 Steve and Val Hemingway are exceptional guides, both having warm friendly personalities and a passion for creating wonderful experiences for people who come onboard.
-They made it a point to get to know all of their passengers, finding similarities between people and asking where everyone has travelled from.
+They made it a point to get to know all of their passengers, finding similarities between people and asking where everyone has traveled from.

 I asked both Steve and Val, what were some of their favorite stories from their boating trips.
 They shared several experiences, some of which really touched my heart, they include: